-It should be noted that it is the student's responsibility to ensure that his/her enrolment is correct by the end of the period in which he/she is allowed to swap.
-This will require him/her to validate the information available via self service and to contact the relevant School(s) immediately if there are questions or concerns.
-In normal circumstances, an incorrect
+It should be noted that it is the student's responsibility to ensure that their enrolment onto their particular course is correct by the end of the period in which module swaps are allowed.
+This will require the student to validate the information available via self service and to contact the relevant School(s) immediately if there are questions or concerns.
+In normal